Souraevshing/timer/README.md

 If you have any questions or issues, feel free to reach out via the provided contact channels in the repository.

 Good luck! 🚀

+## **Changes done so far**

+- Fixed UI for all the 3 screens as in the README.md
+- Fixed the Add Timer button to the right
+- Added rounded border to all input fields to make the UI look uniform.
+- Fixed the value inside input box as empty string instead of 0 for all input fields.
+This was a huge glitch since user had to remove the 0 then input the value.
+- Add reusable ModalButton to be reused instead of button.
+- Add reusable Modal container to be reused inside Add and/or Edit Timer.
+- Add test file for form handling validation inside Add Timer.
+- run audio till toast is shown.
+- Updated dynamic toast position based on screen size.
+- Validate mandatory input fields by showing error toast notification.
+- Handle toast notification on dismiss.